bugglejuice/MART220/README.md

 ### Week 3: Timers, Pictures and organization
 #### 2/4/22
 Improvements on previous assignment and organization of the repository.
 Implemented pictures into project and included a timer.

+### Week 4: Starting to take shape
+#### 2/14/22 / 2/15/22 (LATE)
+Revamp system to accomodate classes and objects.
+Full implementation of timers and graphics with animations.
+Note: Took entirely too long figuring out how classes actually work.